Board approves liquor license for Shipwreck’d, rejects school committee’s request for limits on serving hours

 At that point, select board member Brian McCarthy made a motion to issue the liquor license, with serving hours of 11 a.m. to 11 p.m.
 Monday through Thursday; Friday 11 a.m. to midnight; and Saturday and Sunday hours as requested by Parker after consulting with her attorney.
 Member Jerry Taverna supported the motion; Chair Irwin Nesoff supported the school committee’s recommended 3 p.m. start time for serving alcohol when school is in session.
 Greg Grey and Jason McCann were not present.

-With regard to the school committee weighing in on the request before it went before the board, such a review is required under state law when the location of the proposed liquor license is within a radius of 500 feet of a school.
-This includes a determination of whether serving alcohol within that distance could have a detrimental effect on the educational activities at the school.
+With regard to the school committee weighing in on the request before it went before the board, such a review is not required under state law, but when the location of the proposed liquor license is within a radius of 500 feet of a school, the licensing authority must make a determination on whether serving alcohol within that distance could have a detrimental effect on the educational activities at the school.

 Following a lengthy committee discussion on October 7, with Parker in attendance, the school committee voted to recommend restricting the sale and consumption of alcoholic beverages when the school year is in session to begin no earlier than 3 p.m. on weekdays.